boto/botoflow/doc/source/overview.rst

 `print_greeting()`, we need the result of `get_name()` immediately).

-AWS Flow Framework in Python and Amazon Simple Workflow Service
+botoflow and Amazon Simple Workflow Service
 ---------------------------------------------------------------

-AWS Flow Framework in Python uses the Amazon Simple Workflow Service (SWF) to schedule tasks for execution by remote components, to get their results back, and to store the overall execution state of the application.
+botoflow uses the Amazon Simple Workflow Service (SWF) to schedule tasks for execution by remote components, to get their results back, and to store the overall execution state of the application.
 Amazon SWF makes it possible for your application components to be deployed on separate machines